d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         `sweep' should include a command `sweeprolog-describe-predicate'
         that works similarly to the built-in `describe-function' by opening a `help-mode' buffer and populating it with the full cross-referenced documentation of a given Prolog predicate.
+We currently have `sweeprolog-describe-module' as a proof of concept which should be extended to cover predicate documentation as well.

   Integrate with `project.el' adding support for SWI-Prolog packs
         It would be nice if `sweep' would “teach” `project.el' to detect